 Endoscopic Discectomy in Downtown Brooklyn & Lower Manhattan

 An endoscopic discectomy is a procedure that removes herniated disc material from the spine in an outpatient setting.
 The herniated disc material is removed using a probe with a hollow center.
 The procedure is minimally invasive and uses a keyhole incision to get to the spine.

-An endoscope which is a stiff or flexible tube that has a camera on the end of it.
-It helps the doctor see the disc and the structures related to it.
+An endoscope is a stiff or flexible tube that has a camera on the end of it.
+It helps the orthopedic surgeon see the disc and the structures related to it.
 With the help of the camera, the doctor can remove the parts of the disc that need to be removed.